- Chart

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating relatively low transaction costs for trading the ETF.
+The bid-ask spread for this ETF is typically narrow, indicating efficient trading and relatively low transaction costs for investors.

 Market Dynamics